First-Gen College Students

 - Maria Lombardo, Assistant Director, Admissions

-- William Palmore, Associate Professor, Professor, School of Architecture & Design
+- Sung Park, Assistant Professor, School of Architecture and Design

 Faculty Committee Members

-- Rosemary Burgos-Mira, Director, Public & Technical Services/Librarian III
+- Rosemary Burgos-Mira, Director, Public and Technical Services/Librarian III

-- Jennifer Griffiths, Professor, College of Arts and Sciences
+- Xueqing Huang, Assistant Professor, College of Engineering and Computing Sciences

 - Melissa Huey, Professor, College of Arts and Sciences